 As a Kindergartener at Capital Prep there are many new and exciting things a student will learn about English language arts, math, science, and social studies!
 All subjects are approached with center-based learning aligned to the Common Core State Standards, so students have numerous opportunities throughout the year to learn by reading, writing, drawing, and with the use of tactile manipulatives.

 The Kindergarten math course is rooted in two main areas: representing and counting numbers with and without objects and describing and comparing shapes.
+The curriculum is designed using Eureka Math.
 The year starts off strong with an introduction to number names, sequence, symbols, and patterns; counting objects and identifying amounts in sets and comparing sets.
 This guides us to describing and classifying objects into categories for analysis.
 This analysis will lend to “putting together” and “taking from” groups which will lay the groundwork for addition and subtraction.
 They also use their analyzing skills to compare and compose shapes they have learned to identify and describe.
 The students then move into the teen numbers (11-19) and understand that they are a group of 10 “put together” with a few ones thus, laying the foundation for place value.

 If math was not exciting enough, kindergarteners will put their curiosity to the test during science!
 Students will enjoy learning about living and non-living things, animals, weather, the 5 senses, and just becoming the most inquisitive little person they can be.